jeffmerrick/typeframe/website/docs/px-88/software-setup/power-management-hat.md

    ```

 4. Confirm the Firmware is Working
    Unplug the USB cable from the Pi, reconnect it to the Power Management HAT.
-You can now use the PWR button to turn the Pi on andd off.
+You can now use the PWR button to turn the Pi on and off.

 ---